CELLCOLOR & VALUESBYCOLORALL: functions for Google Sheets to work with colored cells

 Yet, they return different sets of data:

-• VALUESBYCOLORALL, in its turn, returns the range of the same size as the original one (6 cells) — C2:C7.
-But the cells in this range contain records only if the corresponding cell in column A has the required fill color.
-Other cells remain empty.
+- VALUESBYCOLORALL, in its turn, returns the range of the same size as the original one (9 cells) — C2:C10.
+However, records in this range appear only for cells with the required fill color in column A. Other cells remain empty.

 Even though this may seem the same to you, it makes a huge difference in combination with other functions.
 And this is exactly what lets you check colors along with the contents of cells with such functions as COUNTIFS or SUMIFS.